Delegator FAQs

 1. What is a delegator on the Core blockchain?

-In the Core ecosystem, delegation is a fundamental mechanism that allows BTC miners and BTC and CORE token holders to participate actively in the network's security and governance without being validators themselves.
-This process involves the delegators entrusting their voting and operational power to validators, who then use the delegated resources (BTC hash power, BTC, and CORE) to participate in the network's consensus process and governance decisions.
+In the Core ecosystem, delegation is a fundamental mechanism that enables Bitcoin miners and Bitcoin and CORE token holders to participate actively in the network's security and governance without requiring them to be validators themselves.
+This process involves the delegators entrusting their voting and operational power to validators, who then use the delegated resources (Bitcoin hash power, Bitcoin, and CORE) to participate in the network's consensus process and governance decisions.

 2. What are the different types of delegations that can be done on Core due to the Satoshi Plus Consensus Mechanism?

-- Hash Power Delegation from BTC Miners: Bitcoin miners can delegate a portion of their computational hash power to validators on the Core network.
-This unique form of delegation leverages the security and work already being done on the Bitcoin network to enhance the security of Core blockchain.
+- Hash Power Delegation from Bitcoin Miners: Bitcoin miners can delegate a portion of their computational hash power to validators on the Core network.
+This unique form of delegation leverages the security and work already being done on the Bitcoin network to enhance the security of the Core blockchain.

 3. How can one delegate CORE tokens in Core?